 |Juran, a native of Transylvania|

 and looking it.

-The good news is that even though real-world systems are multi-causal, a small subset of the contributing factors generally accounts for the bulk of the response.
+The good news is that even though real-world systems are multi-causal, a small subset of the contributing factors often accounts for the bulk of the response.
 This is known as the Pareto Principle, so-called by the late Joseph M. Juran.
-This is sometimes called the 80-20 rule: 80% of the results are due to 20% of the contributors.
+This is also called the 80-20 rule: 80% of the results are due to 20% of the contributors.
 For example, most of the rushing yardage gained in the NFL is gained by a small percentage of the running backs, who mostly seem to play for Seattle.
-(But let us not beat a dead horse.)
-Most of the words used in documents comprise a small percentage of the words in the dictionary.
+(But let us not beat a dead horse.*) Most of the words used in documents comprise a small percentage of the words in the dictionary.
 (Compare how often "the" appears in this post to how often "numinous" appears.)
 The percentages need not be precisely 80% and 20%, of course.
 Forty US Metropolitan Statistical Areas account for 50% of the population of the USA.
 (Two metro areas -- NYC and LA -- account for one in ten Americans.)

 So sometimes we can handle organized complexity by identifying the "vital few" elements and model those, leaving the others "to vary as they vary."
 But that won't always work.
 A model of the US population based solely on the forty largest Metropolitan areas will overlook the fact that non-metropolitan areas -- rural, for example -- may behave very differently.
 In 1936, the US Presidential election was modeled by a massive sample, predicting a big victory for Alf Landon.
-But the model was predicated on a sample of telephone numbers and during the Great Depression, telephone ownership was correlated with greater wealth and therefore with different political inclinations.
+But the model was predicated largely on a sample of telephone numbers and during the Great Depression, telephone ownership was correlated with greater wealth and therefore with different political inclinations.